 At first sight, there are over 20 types of essays.
 Some of you may even believe that there are even more.
 The truth is different.
-There are 4 main types, and they are used in schools, in colleges as part of tests or college admissions.
+There are 4 main types, and they are used in schools, in colleges as part of tests, or college admissions.
 Each one is entirely different and used for a specific purpose, as you shall see below.

 Narrative essay: It is used to tell an exciting story

 One of the most common types of essays is narrative.
 As the name suggests, you will have to tell a story.
-Usually, the personal story is involved, and in it, a writer must provide real-life experience, what happened, why and also how it changed him.
+Usually, the personal story is involved, and in it, a writer must provide real-life experience, what happened, why, and how it changed him.
 It may sound easy, but it isn’t.

 Narrative essays are more profound than they look.
 In one, you need to provide a critical conclusion and tell the readers why you changed yourself.
 At the same time, you must write in the first person singular.
 It makes the essay more direct and can connect readers to the writer.
 None of these essays is generic.